 - They claim that the offer they have is limited.

 - They have spelling or grammatical errors in their ads, emails, and communications.

 If you feel like you have been approached by one of these companies, please contact your loan servicer.
-For more information please go to, https://studentaid.ed.gov/sa/repay-loans/avoiding-loan-scams#free-help.
+For more information please go to https://studentaid.ed.gov/sa/repay-loans/avoiding-loan-scams#free-help.

+The Direct Consolidation Loan Program will require you to have one or more federal student loans to qualify.
 In general, most individuals who have federal student loans will be eligible to consolidate their loans.
 However, there are some requirements:

 - Your loans must be in repayment or in their grace period.